Gambling and online casinos in Ivory Coast

 Cultural and religious context

-where Islam and Christianity coexist peacefully.
+Ivory Coast is a multi-ethnic and multi-faith country where Islam and Christianity coexist peacefully.

-Gambling is perceived as normal entertainment,- and the state is actively promoting the idea
+Gambling is perceived as normal entertainment, and the state is actively promoting the idea

 "play consciously, win honestly" (joue responsable, gagne loyalement).